eljefe303030/Melius/README.md

 ## Note for Content Creators

 Some of the added music in the list cannot be played on YouTube/Twitch or other platforms due to DMCA rules.
-To circumvent this, I recommend either disabling the mod PopcornTime or disabling in-game music bu lowering the volume to 0% in the audio settings.
+To circumvent this, I recommend either disabling the mod PopcornTime or disabling in-game music by lowering the volume to 0% in the audio settings.

 ## Known Issues